JPedroRBelo/simDRLSR/README.md

 SimDRLSR is a simulator for social robotics that offers resources for training and validation of reinforcement and deep learning methods.

+The objective is to provide an environment for the development of automatic learning techniques for human interactive behaviors and, from there, to react naturally and appropriately to these behaviors aiming at the application in social robots.
+The simulator aims to provide a tool to assist in the stages of development, testing, and configuration of parameters of learning systems for social robotics.

 The first version of the simulator is based on the MDQN algorithm as a reinforcement learning module, available at:

 https://github.com/ahq1993/Multimodal-Deep-Q-Network-for-Social-Human-Robot-Interaction

+The simulation environment is an implementation derived from the Robot House Simulator (RHS) [[1]](#1) [2]](#2), into the Laboratory of Robot Learning (LAR) of the ICMC/USP ( Brazil).
+The architecture called Multimodal Deep-Q-Network (MDQN), proposed in [[3]](#3),  is used to validate the proposed environment.

+### Robot Actions

 The simDRLSR simulator offers the Pepper robot structure as an agent, which interacts with the environment using four actions: